markusgoller/markus-goller/content/blog/new-weather_station.md

 ### Sending data to Weather Underground (automatically via the weather station):
-Only the below setting on the basis station have to be made (sensitive data is marked as XXX)
+Only the below settings on the basis station have to be made (sensitive data is marked as XXX)
 ![Photo](/images/new-weather_station/IMG_20220322_200607_cropped.png)

 ### Sending to a private webserver: